VirtoCommerce/vc-docs/platform/user-guide/docs/marketing/dynamic-associations-restapi.md

     ![Response](media/api-testing-3.png)

-You can see, the rule is correct returning 6 relatde items that will be displayed with the specified item.
+You can see, the rule is correct returning 6 related items that will be displayed with the specified item.